Sky Bow

 The Sky Bow, or Tien Kung (天弓 (Tiān gōng)), are a series of surface-to-air anti-ballistic missile and anti-aircraft defense systems developed by Taiwan's National Chung-Shan Institute of Science and Technology (NCSIST).
 Development of the TK-1 was completed in 1986 and this system is now retired.
-The TK-2 and TK-3 are in service with the Military of the Republic of China.
-TK-4 is in development.
+The TK-2, TK-3 and TK-4 are in service with the Military of the Republic of China.

 Development

 Research into what became the Sky Bow project began after the United States ended bilateral relations with the Republic of China in 1979.
 Other names proposed by chief engineer Chen Chuan-hao for the project included Sky Horse (Pegasus) and Flying Horse.
 Upon formal approval of the project in October 1980, it became known as Sky Bow.
 Under the influence of aerospace engineer and rocket scientist Huang Hsiao-tsung the project expanded to include testing of ramjet motors.
 In 1981 the project received increased support from minister of defense Sung Chang-chih and was expanded into a general purpose air defense project benchmarked to the American Patriot and Soviet 2K12 Kub.
 Sung set a seven year deadline for the project.
 The first test flight in 1982 ended in failure as did other early test flights.
 Huang left the project in 1982 for an executive role at NCSIST.

 In 1984 Taiwan gained the cooperation of Raytheon and was allowed to examine semi-obsolete missiles in detail.
 NCSIST experts traveled to the United States studied the technology, but they were not allowed to ask any questions and quickly came to the conclusion that many of the missiles they had been allowed to examine were old and had been damaged while in storage.
 Dedicated facilities needed to be constructed to support the development of the TK-1 including Taiwan's first hypersonic wind tunnel.
 In 1986 the 12th flight test ended in a successful intercept of a target aircraft, the system's first.
 The system was officially unveiled in 1986 at a large ceremony presided over by premier Yu Kuo-hua.
 Its designation it was given, Zhongzheng 100/Sky Bow 1, referred to its 100km range.